dfederspiel/ti-sprite-maker/README.md

 Click on a square to toggle it on or off.
 This will automatically update the hex value in the `CALL CHAR` command above the tile.
 A copy of the current matrix is kept in local storage.

 ## About
-My family inherited our first computer when I was a kid.
-It wasn't anything to write home about, and nobody in my family knew what to do with it (it was subpar even for the computing standards of the time).
-It did, however, come with a couple manuals on programming in TI-Basic that caught my attention.

-With nothing but time and curiosity, I quickly found myself spending **many** days of the summer reading and re-creating examples printed in the manuals.
-It was my first introduction to programming, and as an aspiring video game developer, I was hooked.

-One particularly fascinating aspect of the language was its graphics library.
-It wasn't so easy to create them, and I used up a LOT of graphing paper, sketching out pixelated sprites on a 16x16 grid, dividing them up into 4-bit binary values and converting that to the 16-character HEX value that was need to replace a single character in the ASCII set...
-It was a bit much.

-Anyway, I downloaded the very clever [TI-99/4A emulator](https://www.99er.net/emul.shtml) and was quickly reminded of why photoshop should be a wonder of the modern world.
-Instead of going down the graphing paper rabbit hole of my youth, I figured I'd pay a tribute to the good old days, and make visual helper to create the HEX maps in a more environmentally friendly way.
+My first taste of programming came on a hand‑me‑down TI‑99/4A—far from state‑of‑the‑art even in its day.
+What caught my eye weren’t the games, but the TI‑Basic manuals tucked inside the box.

+Armed with nothing but curiosity (and a stack of graph paper), I spent a summer painstakingly sketching 16×16 sprites, converting each row of pixels into 4‑bit binary, then into hex… one character at a time.
+It was tedious, it was thrilling—and it hooked me for good.

+Fast forward to today: modern tools have made pixel art as simple as a click, but I still love that old‑school challenge.
+TI‑Sprite‑Maker is my tribute to those early days.
+Instead of graph paper, drag your pixels on screen; instead of manual conversions, get your hex map in an instant—no erasers needed.

-It was a fun little weekend project, and I don't plan on writing much TI-Basic in the future.
-Revisiting it was just as nostalgic as it was painful, and I'm proud of how far we've come. 🚀
+This was a fun weekend throwback, and while I don’t plan on writing much TI‑Basic from here on, revisiting that era reminded me how far we’ve come. 🚀

 ## Available Scripts

 In the project directory, you can run: